EIP-2583: Penalty for account trie misses

 recipient.invokeMethod(1)

-• If the pre-flight check returns non-zero, then the execution continues and the CALL is made.
+0, thenrevert(0,0)is executed, to stop the execution. - If the pre-flight check returns non-zero, then the execution continues and the

 With this EIP in place, the ‘happy-path’ would work as previously, and the ‘notorious’-path where recipient does not exist would cost an extra penalty gas, but the actual execution-flow would be unchanged.